 He Has Different Ways To Relax

 It’s no surprise that Jackman is an obvious musical talent.
 The actor and musician can play three instruments: piano, guitar, and the violin.
-Additionally, given how stressful life in the spotlight can be for celebrities, Jackman has his own ways to cope with all that stress.
+When it comes to stress relief, though, he needs something far more powerful than music.

 In interviews with the Huffington Post and Oprah Winfrey, Transcendental Meditation played a big part in his personal and professional life.
 “Nothing has ever opened my eyes as Transcendental Meditation has.
 It makes me calm and happy, and, well, it gives me some peace and quiet in what’s a pretty chaotic life!”